Building RKWard from Source

 Installation

-As a last step, you have to run ‘make install’.
+As a last step, you have to run make install.
 Otherwise RKWard will be missing important menu-options, may behave strangely, or may not run at all.
-As root run: $ make install
+As this will require admin permissions, use: sudo make install

 Make sure you have set the correct path in cmake (the -DCMAKE_INSTALL_PREFIX option).